 Chloroquine and Hydroxychloroquine are antimalarial drugs.
 It was discovered in 1934.
 They are also helpful in the treatment of lupus and rheumatoid arthritis.
 Hydroxychloroquine has lesser toxic effects than Chloroquine.
 This drug was tested for COVID-19 because of the drug’s antiviral property, which was described in a research article in 2003.

-But the World Health Organization (WHO) has already claimed that Hydroxychloroquine or Chloroquine show no effects in COVID patients.
+But the World Health Organization (WHO) has already claimed that Hydroxychloroquine or Chloroquine shows no effects in COVID patients.
 Based on their studies on Chloroquine as a preventive treatment for COVID-19, WHO has declared that Chloroquine is ineffective against illness, hospitalizations, and death due to COVID.
 They neither reduce deaths nor help anyone with moderate COVID.

 Toxicity of Chloroquine: